What is Audit Risk?

 Audit risk is the probability that the financial statements of the company contain the error which is material to the company even though the same has been verified and audited by the auditor of the company without any qualification with respect to it.

-Audit Risk is defined as the risk of financial statements not being truly representative of an actual financial position of the organization or a deliberate attempt to conceal the facts even though audit opinion confirms that statements are free from any material misstatement.
+In simple terms, Audit Risk is defined as the risk of financial statements not being truly representative of an actual financial position of the organization or a deliberate attempt to conceal the facts even though audit opinion confirms that statements are free from any material misstatement.
 This risk can have a bearing on shareholders, creditors, and prospective investors.

 - This risk may arise due to anyone or both of the two – Clients or Auditors.